Death Dictionary

 Colick severe stomach pain due to issue with bowels

-Consumption wasting disease, esp. tuberculosis
+Consumption wasting disease, especially pulmonary tuberculosis

-Diabetes
+Diabetes excessive urination

-Executed
+Executed judicial homicide

 Falling-sickness epileptic seizures